RIPE-NCC/dnssec-labs/README.md

 ## Introduction

-This repository holds the scripts that generate the labs used in the DNSSEC Training course from the RIPE NCC Training Services department.
+This repository holds the scripts that generate the labs used in the DNSSEC Training course from the [RIPE NCC Training Services department](https://www.ripe.net/training/).

 There are exercises based on this lab.
 You can find them at this link.

 The reason to provide these scripts is to help in DNSSEC deployment.
 They can be used to replicate the exercises from the training course, or to run a test lab for DNSSEC deployment.
 The initial reason to develop them was, in fact, solely to support the DNSSEC training course with exercises for all the participants.
 Later on it was decided to make the platform freely available to everybody in an attempt to increase DNSSEC adoption by means of a wider knowledge on the subject.

 ## Setup

 The labs are meant to be setup using FreeBSD, and are based on EZJail and tmux.

-The first step is to have a FreeBSD 11 system without any package installed - a vanilla installation - which can be on real hardware, ran in virtualbox or any other virtualisation environment that supports FreeBSD as a guest, or a VPS running on some provider's infrastructure.
-There is no difference.
+The first step is to have a FreeBSD system without any package installed - also called a vanilla installation - which can be on real hardware, ran in virtualbox or any other virtualisation environment that supports FreeBSD as a guest, or a VPS running on some provider's infrastructure.
+Recommended providers are [Vultr](http://vultr.com), [DigitalOcean](http://www.digitalocean.com) or [CloudAtCost](http://www.cloudatcost.com), but any other provider can do.

 Once you log in to the FreeBSD system as root, just fetch the latest master version of the labs: